Amos Gitai takes Palestine and Israel to the bar and prepares a film with Walter Salles

 The first scene is illustrative of this.
 The characters walk through an exhibit inside the bar, viewing photographs of what the film frames as Palestinian resistance to Israel.
 One character claims, almost looking at the camera, that all art needs to have a political bias.

 “Ignoring politics is even a political gesture,” says Gitai.
-“But we must not use politics in an instrumental way, feeding the spectator with a spoon.
-I don’t like, for example, when Michael Moore manipulates the audience.
-I’m starting to doubt the things I used to agree with”, he says, remembering the American documentary filmmaker of “Shooting for Columbine”, from 2002.
-“It’s better to expose the situation in a narrative form and invite the viewer to work with you.”
+“But we shouldn’t use politics in an instrumental way, feeding the viewer with a spoon.
+I don’t like, for example, when Michael Moore manipulates the public. from “Columbine Shooting”, 2002.
+“It’s best to expose the situation in a narrative form and invite the viewer to work with you.”

 Gitai works with subtle contradictions in “Laila in Haifa”.
 Some of his characters, such as the Israeli photographer Gil, move between Hebrew, Arabic and English, sometimes in the same sentence.
 Some of the festivals that showed the film wanted to mark in the subtitles, with different colors, which language was being spoken at each moment.
 Gitai did not accept.
 “It would go against the idea of the film,” he says.